salaboy/from-monolith-to-k8s/workshop.md

 If you made it this far, **you can now observe your Cloud-Native applications by emitting CloudEvents from your services and consuming them from Camunda Cloud**. :tada: :tada:

-Let's undeploy version 2 to make some space for version 3.
+Let's undeploy Version 2 to make some space for Version 3.

 ```
 h delete fmtok8s-v2 --no-hooks